 - Rope and metal line are joined directly without using thimble which may lead to parting of rope

 - Inspection and tests of mooring machinery and ropes are not carried regularly

 - Ropes are not arranged on split type drum correctly.
 The smaller drum must have 4-5 turns and rest of it should be on larger drum

 All the above points are considered by the supervisor i.e. Chief officer or 2nd officer while preparing a mooring operation beforehand, under the obvious supervision of the Master

 From the above-listed points, two important and dangerous phenomena which are responsible for maximum causalities in mooring of a ship and which are also considered as death traps are-

 1) Snap Back Zone

 The highest number of injuries and deaths during a mooring operation on a ship are due to the parting of the rope or wire hitting back to a crew member standing in the area of the rope.
-The area travelled by the parted rope having a force enough to kill a person on its way is known as the snap back zone.
+The area traveled by the parted rope having a force enough to kill a person on its way is known as the snap back zone.

 When ropes are pulled straight then the snap back zone is minimal but if the ropes are turned in bollard or roller then the snap back area increase.
-This is shown in the diagram below:
+Previously, for the safety of seafarers working on this area, snap back zone markings were provided as shown in the diagram below:

 A ship has to be pulled by tugs or by ships own winches for making it close to the jetty for berthing.
 This requires strong ropes and wire to be stretched in tension for pulling the ship.
 Every rope and wire has got its own endurance limit above which it will fail and part off.
 The endurance limit will get reduce if the rope is old or not maintained properly.

-The crew performing the operation must be thoroughly trained and qualified with the snap back zone.
-The ship fore and aft parts must highlight the snap back zone with signalling paints so that the crew will be aware not to be on that painted mark when the ropes are under tension.
+The crew performing the operation must be thoroughly trained and qualified with the snap back area.
+The ship fore and aft parts i.e. the entire mooring deck should be considered as a potential snap-back zone and clearly, visible signage must be displayed to warn crew.

 2) Rope Bight